neogeek/onlybuild/README.md

 ## TypeScript

-In order for TypeScript files to work property you will need to add `"type": "module"` to your `package.json`.
+In order for TypeScript files to work properly you will need to add `"type": "module"` to your `package.json`.

 ```json
 {